Victoria McIntosh holds the child-size jacket her mother made her to wear to residential school. Photo: Kathleen Martens/APTN News

 There was a moment of levity in a Winnipeg courtroom Tuesday when a Catholic priest accused of indecently assaulting a 10-year-old residential school student was likened to Monty Burns – a character in The Simpsons television show.

-“He was someone who was really creepy,” said Victoria McIntosh (nee Guimond), who alleges Fr.
-Arthur Massé grabbed, touched and kissed her inappropriately sometime between 1968 and 1970.
+“He was someone who was really creepy,” said Victoria McIntosh (nee Guimond), who alleges Rev. Arthur Massé grabbed, touched and kissed her inappropriately sometime between 1968 and 1970.

 Massé, now 93, has pleaded not guilty to one count of indecent assault.

-McIntosh told the court it happened in the girls’ bathroom at the day school on the Fort Alexander Reserve – now Sagkeeng First Nation – located approximately 118 km north of Winnipeg.
+McIntosh told the court it happened in the girls’ bathroom at the Catholic-run day school on Fort Alexander Reserve – now Sagkeeng First Nation – located approximately 118 km north of Winnipeg.

 She said her kids were watching The Simpsons one day and Burns’ actions reminded her of Massé.

-“He’d go like this,” she said, motioning her hands in a claw-like manner.
+“He’d go like this,” she said, motioning her hands in a claw-like manner as the elderly priest looked on.

 “I’ve not seen him in over 50 years before today.”

 McIntosh, 63, waived the publication ban on her name – automatic for complainants of sex crimes – and was on the witness stand for nearly two hours.
-She was dressed in an orange “Every Child Matters” t-shirt and a First Nations ribbon skirt.
+She wore an orange “Every Child Matters” t-shirt and traditional First Nations ribbon skirt.

-She held a small item of clothing during her testimony on the first day of the two-day trial.
+McIntosh held a small item of clothing during her testimony on Day 1 of the two-day trial.

-Massé, 93, sat facing her from the prisoner’s box wearing black slacks, black shirt and a clerical collar.
-He is a member of the Missionary Oblates of Mary Immaculate (OMI) based in Ottawa.
+Massé, 93, sat opposite her in the prisoner’s box wearing black slacks, black shirt and a clerical collar.
+He is a member of the Missionary Oblates of Mary Immaculate (OMI), based in Ottawa.

-Massé said during his testimony he didn’t remember McIntosh and denied her accusation that he pushed open a bathroom stall door, grabbed and lifted her up, and attempted to fondle and kiss her.
+Massé testified he didn’t remember McIntosh and denied her accusation that he pushed open a bathroom stall door, grabbed and lifted her up, and attempted to fondle and kiss her.

 Defence lawyer George Green appeared to suggest it was another priest who assaulted McIntosh.